railsbridgesd/railsbridgesd/README.md

-# Railsbridge San Diego
+# RailsBridge San Diego

-This is the website for RailsBridge San Diego.
+This is the website for http://www.railsbridgesd.org.

 ## Getting started